benjaminaudet/OnlyGhost/README.md

 ## Overview

-GhostData is a minimalist secure data transmission service designed specifically for sending sensitive information that doesn't belong in regular communication channels.
+OnlyGhost is a minimalist secure data transmission service designed specifically for sending sensitive information that doesn't belong in regular communication channels.

 ### Key Features